asmaloney/libE57Format/README.md

 See [test/README](test/README.md) for details about testing and the test data.

-## 🍴 Fork
+## 🍴 Fork (2018)

 This is a fork of [E57RefImpl](https://sourceforge.net/projects/e57-3d-imgfmt/).
 The original source is from [E57RefImpl 1.1.332](https://sourceforge.net/projects/e57-3d-imgfmt/files/E57Refimpl-src/).

-The original code had not been touched in years and I wanted to make changes to compile it on macOS.
-Forking it gave me a bit more freedom to update the code and make changes as required.
+The original code had not been touched in several years and I wanted to make changes to compile it on macOS.
+Forking it gave me more freedom to update the code and make changes as required.
 Everything was stripped out except the main implementation for reading & writing E57 files.

-Notes:

 - I changed the name of the project so that it is not confused with the **E57RefImpl** project.
 - I changed the main include file's name from `E57Foundation.h` to `E57Format.h` to make sure there is no inclusion confusion.
 - Versions of **libE57Format** started at 2.0.
-- I made changes for it to compile and run on macOS.
+- I fixed it to compile and run on macOS.
 - It no longer depends on [Boost](https://www.boost.org/).
 - It now requires [C++14](https://en.cppreference.com/w/cpp/14).
 (Version 2.x required [C++11](https://en.cppreference.com/w/cpp/11).)

-Many, many other changes were made prior to the first release of this fork.
+Many, many other changes were made prior to the first release of this fork, and it has diverged significantly since.
 See the [CHANGELOG](CHANGELOG.md) and git history for details.

 ### E57Simple API